 New Zealand, a country located in the South Pacific, encompasses two major islands stretching north and south and separated by Cook Strait.
 Its capital city is Wellington.
 The two official spoken languages are English and Māori, and the currency is the New Zealand dollar (NZD).

-New Zealand's real gross domestic product (GDP) grew by approximately 2.9% in the year ended December 2017.
-Unemployment of the labour force currently sits at 4.4%, with 67.7% of the working-age population employed.
+New Zealand's real gross domestic product (GDP) grew by approximately 2.7% in the year ended June 2018.
+Unemployment of the labour force currently sits at 3.9%.
 Consumer price index (CPI) inflation has been low over the past couple of years and is expected to remain around 1% to 2% for the next couple of years.
-This is largely due to a stronger New Zealand dollar, weak global inflation, and the reduction of commodity prices.
-Annual inflation is at the bottom of the Reserve Bank of New Zealand's target range of 1% to 3%.
+Annual inflation is at the midpoint of the Reserve Bank of New Zealand's target range of 1% to 3%, but this could rise in coming years as input cost pressures for firms are building in the form of higher wage costs and fuel prices.

-A flat-rate 15% tax applies to all goods and services sold in New Zealand (GST).
+A flat-rate 15% tax applies to all goods and services consumed in New Zealand (GST).

 Depending on the industry, average salaries in New Zealand generally range from NZD 45,000 to NZD 55,000, and the minimum hourly wage is NZD 16.50.